skilesare/rivvir.knockbone/README.md

 We believe this framework is much clearer in what it is trying to achieve.
 You aren't and shouldn't write a module system with it, but if you are writing an app with a substantial but limited amount of functionality (5-25 'screens'), this framework will make things much easier on you and any one you hire down the road and you won't have to learn all of Angular or Ember to get started.

 ## Building ##
+You will need to run npm install in the repo directory.

 Running the watch.bat will start up watch.
 On mac you can just run grunt watch.
 This will rebuild your app each time you save a .coffee file.

 ### Why CoffeeScript? ###